Kumamap Kumamap Kumamap

 When and where was the latest bear incident in Abukuma River?

-The most recent bear sighting in Abukuma River was on May 4, 2026 in Iwanuma Honchō, Miyagi, where 1 Black Bear was reported.
+The most recent bear sighting in Abukuma River was on June 17, 2026 in Natori Tekurada, Miyagi, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Abukuma River?

-Recent bear sightings in Abukuma River have been concentrated in Shibara Irimada (10), Natori Medeshimanosato 1-chome (6), Iwanuma Kita-Hase (5).
+Recent bear sightings in Abukuma River have been concentrated in Shibara Irimada (8), Natori Tekurada (6), Natori Medeshimanosato 1-chome (6).
 These areas have had multiple reports within the last 30 days.

 Is bear activity increasing in Abukuma River?